- Telephone 0131 669 7711

 - Food served Wed–Sat noon–10pm; Sun 12.30–9pm.
 Closed Mon/Tue.

 - Average price £13 (lunch); £16 (evening meal)

 Small, friendly restaurant serving familiar and interesting Spanish food to the local community.

-- High point: The friendly vibe and good Spanish food
+- High point: Hearty and satisfying Spanish food in friendly surroundings

 - Notable dish: Paella